abdullah798155/reflecthub.github.io/README.md

 ## Categories

-Content on the website is organized into four main categories, each focusing on a specific theme:
+Content on the website is organized into five main categories, each focusing on a specific theme:

 ### 1. **Rational** 🧠
    Videos that explore logical and rational arguments, helping viewers to understand deeper truths through structured reasoning.